troskcey/itprojects/README.md

 # new features plan

-- Add the ability to change theme (flowers, night, day and ...hacker theme!)
+- Add the ability to change theme
+  - flowers
+  - night
+  - day
+  - hacker
+  - and more...

 ## Project setup
 ```